 All Animals Veterinary Hospital welcomes all birds!

-All Animals Veterinary Hospital is an Avian Specialty Practice and Dr. Attila Molnar is a Board Certified Avian Specialist with extensive skills and expertise in avian medicine.
+Animals Veterinary Hospital is an Avian Specialty Practice and Dr. Attila Molnar is a Board Certified Avian Specialist with extensive skills and expertise in avian medicine.
 One can say he has the knowledge and compassion to become your bird vet in Los Angeles.
 Whether you are looking for a comprehensive exam, blood work, or a place to board your bird — we’d love to meet you!

 Birds are very different in anatomy and physiology to dogs and cats, requiring specialized care administered by a qualified avian veterinarian.
 Contrary to popular belief, most veterinarians are NOT trained in veterinary school to deal with every species of animal they might come across in a private practice.
 They are required to learn about the domestic SPECIES (dogs, cats, horses, cows, etc.), but not what are termed exotic animals.
 Board Certified Avian Practitioners have extensive training that is beyond the scope of a standard veterinary school.